ymyke/cardio/README.md

 - Can we add the new fire and spirits placement logic to the hypo-driven tests?
 Maybe using the placement mgr in the hypo test?
 - Terminology: agent vs player everywhere?
 Which is the better term?
 Make it consistent.
+  -- Or: Terminology: Player 1 or H and Player C?
 - Look for all `grid.*=None` and use `remove_card` instead.
 - Write tests for all card characteristics and skills.
 - Edge case: What if the grid is empty or powerless at some point during a fight?
 Who